 2013 Porsche Cayenne Review

-The Porsche Cayenne has plenty of engine options, ranging from the base V6 to a turbocharged V8 found in the Cayenne Turbo.
+The Cayenne has plenty of engine options, ranging from the base V6 to a turbocharged V8 found in the Cayenne Turbo.
 The base model comes with a six-speed manual transmission or an optional eight-speed automatic transmission.
 All other models have the eight-speed automatic transmission.
 Fuel economy depends on the powertrain, and ranges from an average-for-the-class 15/23 mpg city/highway with the base trim up to an excellent 19/29 mpg with the all-new diesel trim.
-Regardless of the model, auto reviewers say the Cayenne has powerful engines, a smooth automatic transmission and exceptional handling.
-Critics are impressed with how the Cayenne stays flat in corners and say that its ride is comfortable and the steering responsive.
+Regardless of the model, test drivers say the 2013 Cayenne has powerful engines, a smooth automatic transmission and exceptional handling.
+Reviewers are impressed with how the Cayenne stays flat in corners and say that its ride is comfortable and the steering responsive.

 - "The 2013 Porsche Cayenne is very pricey, but it's also very desirable given its standing as one of the finest SUVs on the planet." -- Edmunds